- Analytical Facilities

 CEOAS Communications provides a variety of services focused on publicizing the college’s research and programs.
 Our specific services and skills are outlined here.
 Services are at no direct cost to you unless otherwise noted.
 Have questions about what we do or how we can help you?
 Please don’t hesitate to get in touch at the contact info provided below.

-CEOAS Communications currently has five members:
+CEOAS Communications currently has the following members:

 Abby Metzger is a writer and the CEOAS Communications manager.
 She will answer questions about broad communications initiatives or media potential for a particular research project (see more below).